radiantone/emergefs/README.md

 <img src="./img/logo.png" width="200">

-*Serverless, object-oriented, distributed file system*
+*Serverless, object-oriented, distributed file system for python*

 > emerge combines the notion of an object persistent store and service API mesh into one design as a distributed filesystem.